The Red-White-Red – Card

 The Red-White-Red – Card for Regular Seasonal Workers targets third-country nationals who have already been working as registered seasonal workers for 2 years and dispose of a certain level of German skills.

-Since October 1, 2022, there is a new special Red-White-Red – Card for Regular Seasonal Workers.
-Under certain conditions, this enables the changeover from a visa and work permit (“Beschäftigungsbewilligung”) as a seasonal worker to a long-term residence title in Austria.
+Under certain conditions, this category of the Red-White-Red – Card enables the changeover from a visa and work permit (“Beschäftigungsbewilligung”) as a seasonal worker to a long-term residence permit in Austria.

 - 01